KrauseFx/krausefx.com/_posts/2015-06-28-creating-perfect-app-store-screenshots-of-your-ios-app.md

 This way, you only create 5 screenshots per language on only one device type and put them into frames.
 By putting the one screenshot into different frames, the tool you use can resize the resulting image to match the iTunes Connect requirements.

 Below some example applications that use this technique.
 I only had to upload one screenshot and got the result shown below. (left: iPhone 4, right: iPhone 6 Plus)

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_558e7382e4b04a7d140e4a1d_1435399073648__img.png_)

-Do you see the difference between the font sizes in the screenshots? is easily readable on the iPhone 6 Plus and maybe the iPhone 6, but not on the other devices.

-  Another problem with this service is the wrong device types: The iPhone 6 should not look the same as the other devices.
+<small>Do you see the difference between the font sizes in the screenshots?
+Carrier is easily readable on the iPhone 6 Plus and maybe the iPhone 6, but not on the other devices.
+Another problem with this service is the wrong device types: The iPhone 6 should not look the same as the other devices.</small>

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_558e71eee4b00c1a5668bd54_1435398684990__img.png_)

-A different example which now uses the correct device frame for each screen size.
+<small>A different example which now uses the correct device frame for each screen size.
 Do you see how very small the font on the iPhone 4 is?
 All 4 frames use the exact same screenshot.
 On smaller devices this results in very small fonts which are difficult to read for the end-user.
-On larger devices the screenshot is scaled up, which causes blurry images and fonts.
+On larger devices the screenshot is scaled up, which causes blurry images and fonts.</small>

 Don't get me wrong, using a web service that does these kind of frames for you is a great and easy way to get beautiful screenshots for the App Store.
 It's also the best solution if you don't want to invest more time automating taking better screenshots.